-Okay so you are a client and you want to use a professional photographer to take beautiful photos of yourself, your wedding, family, children, house, business or whatever.
+So you are a client and you want to use a professional photographer to take amazing photos of yourself, your wedding, family, children, house, business or whatever.
 The first thing you want to do, is to find out the cost.
 Then upon hearing or receiving the estimate you either slam down the phone in utter disgust at such “daylight robbery”, or never return an e-mail.
 Yes we pro photographers have all gone through that.

 But honestly when enquiring about the rates what do clients expect to hear?
 That this professional job you want done by a photographer with decades of experience, sometimes with a degree or diploma behind their name, using his/her equipment costing many thousands of rands…. will be doing a highly skilled photo shoot for you… for a price cheaper than filling your cars tank up!
 I think not.